Novel number two is on its way – here’s the first chapter.

 She decided to celebrate by having V-sex with her favourite London boy as a kind of farewell.
 She’d planned on just disappearing on him, but what the hell – why not give him a parting shot to remember?

-It would give the gagged punter something to think about as well.
+It’d give the gagged punter something to think about as well.

 Sally thought of Walter’s face as she crushed her cigarette butt under the step of her high heel shoe.
 And to think, she’d been foolish enough to pay him in advance.
 No matter, the job had to be done and now she’d have to do it herself – with the help of that hippy.